jackmcc08/jackmcc08/README.md

 ### Hi there 👋

-My name is Jack McCarthy and I am learning how to code.
+My name is Jack McCarthy and I am learning how to program.
+I am currently enrolled in the Makers Coding Bootcamp in london.

-At the moment I am focusing on:
+At the moment I am focusing on learning:
 - Ruby
-- Javascript
-- HTML
-- CSS
-- Git
-- Command Line

-Always interested to connect and learn more or collaborate on a project.
+Always interested to connect and learn or collaborate on a project.

 Cheers